Who Is Eddie Van Halen?

-Eddie Van Halen was born in January 1955 in the Netherlands and formed the band Van Halen in 1974 with his brother Alex.
+Guitarist and singer Eddie Van Halen formed the band Van Halen in 1974 with his brother Alex.
 His quick-fingered guitar riffs and singer David Lee Roth's onstage antics caught the eye of Kiss guitarist Gene Simmons in 1977, and he funded and produced their first recording session.
 The band's sixth album, 1984, featured smash hits "Panama" and "Jump," and made the hard rock quartet and household name.

 In 1974, the Van Halen brothers hooked up with vocalist David Lee Roth and bassist Michael Anthony to form Van Halen.
 Within a few years, the band, on the back of Eddie's signature guitar sound and Roth's equally unique vocals, had become hugely popular in the Los Angeles rock scene.